-- (a) This chapter sets forth requirements for beneficial use of coal ash. - (b) If coal ash is mixed with residual waste or ash produced by co-firing coal or waste coal with an alternative fuel, the beneficial use must be authorized by a permit issued under this article and the requirements of this chapter must be met. - (c) If coal ash is mixed with construction and demolition waste, the beneficial use must be authorized under a permit issued under Article VIII and the requirements of this chapter must be met. - (d) Coal ash mixed with municipal waste, other than construction and demolition waste, shall not be beneficially used by direct placement into the environment.
-Other types of beneficial use of coal ash mixed with municipal waste may be authorized by a permit issued under Article VIII (relating to municipal waste) and any applicable requirements of this chapter must be met.

-(e) Beneficial use activities that are subject to and meet the requirements of this chapter are not required to obtain an individual disposal permit under this article.
+- [(e)] (d) If coal ash is mixed with construction and demolition waste, the beneficial use must be authorized under a permit issued under Article VIII (RELATING TO MUNICIPAL WASTE) and the requirements of this chapter must be met. - [(d)] (e) Coal ash mixed with municipal waste, other than construction and demolition waste, shall not be beneficially used by direct placement into the environment.
+Other types of beneficial use of coal ash mixed with municipal waste may be authorized by a permit issued under Article VIII (relating to municipal waste) and any applicable requirements of this chapter must be met. - [(e)] (f) Beneficial use activities that are subject to and meet the requirements of this chapter are not required to obtain an individual disposal permit under this article.